-See, e.g., S. McLanahan & G. Sandefur, Growing Up With a Single Parent: What Hurts, What Helps 39 (1994).
+&lt;sup>64 See, e.g., S. McLanahan & G. Sandefur, Growing Up With a Single Parent: What Hurts, What Helps 39 (1994).

 In their review of 21 published empirical studies in this area, Stacey and Biblarz criticize the practice of "extrapolat[ing] (inappropriately) from research on single mother families to portray children of lesbians as more vulnerable to everything from delinquency, substance abuse, violence, and crime, to teen pregnancy, school dropout, suicide, and even poverty," and note that "the extrapolation is 'inappropriate' because lesbigay-parent families have never been a comparison group in the family structure literature on which these authors rely."
 J. Stacey & T.J.
-Biblarz, (How) Does the Sexual Orientation of Parents Matter?, 66 Am.
-Soc.
-Rev. 159, 162 & n.2 (2001).

-heterosexual parents.
+psychologically healthy and well-adjusted as children reared by heterosexual parents.
+Empirical research over the past two decades has failed to find any meaningful differences in the parenting ability of lesbian and gay parents compared to heterosexual parents.
 Most research on this topic has focused on lesbian mothers and refutes the stereotype that lesbian parents are not as child-oriented or maternal as non-lesbian mothers.
 Researchers have concluded that heterosexual and lesbian mothers do not differ in their parenting ability.
-Studies examining gay fathers are fewer in number, but those
+Studies examining gay fathers are fewer in number, but those that exist find that gay men are similarly fit and able parents, as compared to heterosexual men.